 Aerospace: Direct Metal Laser Sintering is heavily used in industries such as the aerospace and automotive sectors.
 This is because DMLS can create parts that are optimized so they weigh far less, while retaining their strength.
 In industries like aerospace and also automotives where saving just a kilogram can save companies millions, DMLS offers a fantastic improvement.

-Medical and dental: DMLS is also used in the medical sector, to parts in sterile metals that can be inserted into patients to promote healthy bone growth.
+Medical and dental: DMLS is also used in the 3D printed medical sector, to parts in sterile metals that can be inserted into patients to promote healthy bone growth.
 Metal DMLS parts have also been fairly widely adopted in the dental sector, for crowns and other implants.

 Direct Metal Laser Sintering Advantages and Disadvantages